frncsdrk/avatar/README.md

 **Type:** `GET`

-get a randomized avatar without the need to specify any parameters
+Get a randomized avatar without the need to specify any parameters

 **returns image**

 ### /status

 **Type:** `GET`

+Get liveness of service

 **returns JSON**